Published Research Papers

 This entry was added in 2017 under 'Published research outputs,' though without reference to the capacity of the repository infrastructure.
 The 2019 Jury amended it to presume the existence of repository infrastructure and noted that the aggravating conditions (which introduce risks) and good practice enhancements (which reduce it) are most relevant to repository operations.

-While the 2020 Jury found no change in trend, the 2021 Jury agreed it should remain Vulnerable but discussed improvements and initiatives towards the preservation of research data and outputs, pointing to a trend towards reduced risk.
+While the 2020 Jury found no change in trend, the 2021 Jury agreed it should remain Vulnerable and discussed improvements and initiatives towards the preservation of research data and outputs, pointing to a 2021 trend towards reduced risk.
+The 2022 Taskforce agreed risks were on the same basis as before (no change to the trend).

 Additional Comments